MarkBind/markbind/docs/devGuide/bootcamp/exploreMarkBind.md

 </box>

-Another commonly adjusted structure is the layout of the site (specially, the site top header and the left-hand-side navigation).
+Another commonly adjusted structure is the layout of the site (especially, the site's top header and the left-hand-side navigation).

 1. Open the `_markbind/layouts/default.md` file in your `mb-dev-xxx` folder.
 1. Change `Your Logo` to `MarkBind Developer Test Site`.